-The MySQL server maintains a host cache in memory that contains
+The MySQL server maintains an in-memory host cache that contains

-information about clients: IP address, host name, and error information.
-The server uses this cache for nonlocal TCP
+information about clients: IP address, host name, and error

+The server uses the host cache only for non-localhost TCP

 connections.
 It does not use the cache for TCP connections

 established using a loopback interface address (for example,

 for connections established using a Unix socket file, named

 The server uses the host cache for several purposes: